ASGDLO/Quantitative-Binance-Futures/README.md

 Finding a profitable algorithm is too difficult.
 However, Renaissance Technologies knows how to make money in derivative markets.
 I believe there is alpha in the future market and crypto is the best platform we can trade on.</p>

-We use backtesting, paper trading, live trading, trade signal visualization, grid search, parameter optimization with Basian Optimazation.
+We use backtesting, paper trading, live trading, trade signal visualization, grid search, find best parameter with Basian Optimazation.

 ## Philosophy

-<p>In recent years, thanks to Node.js, JavaScript has become the “lingua franca” of the web for both front and backend applications, giving rise to awesome projects like <a href="https://angular.io/" target="_blank">Angular</a>, <a href="https://github.com/facebook/react" target="_blank">React</a> and <a href="https://github.com/vuejs/vue" target="_blank">Vue</a> which improve developer productivity and enable the construction of fast, testable, extensible frontend applications.
-However, on the server-side, while there are a lot of superb libraries, helpers and tools for Node, none of them effectively solve the main problem - the architecture.</p>
+<p>Money is not just purchasing power or a position in life.
+This can create more value in the world by helping people achieve the right goals. </p>

-<p>Nest aims to provide an application architecture out of the box which allows for effortless creation of highly testable, scalable, loosely coupled and easily maintainable applications.
-The architecture is heavily inspired by Angular.</p>
+Having traded over $3 million in 6 years, I was trying to figure out the best way to make money in the market.
+Humans cannot always make the right decisions and read tons of data.
+Quantitative trading is the best way to make good decisions in the market.

 ## Getting started